TiagoTrelles/TiagoTrelles/README.md

-Bem vindos ao meu perfil no github, meu nome é Tiago Trelles estudo desenvolvimento web na trybe.
+Bem vindos ao meu perfil no github, meu nome é Tiago Trelles e estou estudando desenvolvimento web na trybe.

 <!---
 TiagoTrelles/TiagoTrelles is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.